noiseprotocol/noise_spec/noise.md

 handshake payload as well as transport payloads.

 For interactive handshakes, security properties are listed for each handshake payload.
-Transport payloads are listed as arrows without a pattern, and are only listed if they have different security properties than the previous handshake payload sent from the same party.
+Transport payloads are listed as arrows without a pattern.
+Transport payloads are only listed if they have different security properties than the previous handshake payload sent from the same party.
 If two transport payloads are listed, the security properties for the second only apply if the first was received.